balancer/code-review/rate-providers/rswethRateProvider.md

             - multisig threshold/signers: 3/5

 ### Oracles
-- [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes). \<Delete this hint: If unchecked, delete all of the bullets below.\>
+- [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).
-    - source: An offchain component that submits the pricing data as part of a call of `submitSnapshot` to the `RepricingOracle` which has the `BOT` role
+    - source: An offchain component that submits the pricing data as part of a call of `submitSnapshot` to the `RepricingOracle` which has the `BOT` role.
     - source address: [ethereum:0xB29f1af8720e5fd23aA745559d1DEAAe3D9cda17](https://etherscan.io/address/0xB29f1af8720e5fd23aA745559d1DEAAe3D9cda17)
     - any protections?
 YES:
         - The `RepricingOracle` does initial checks on the validity of the submitted snapshot data confirming correctly passed metadata.